KlarKent/qti_converter/README.md

 You can also select folders for batch conversion (or drag and drop folder) Set Output Directory: Choose where to save the QTI package.
 (Or drag and drop folder location)
 Convert: Click "Convert" to generate a .zip file.

 🗜️ Compressing Output for Canvas

 Output:

 Generates an uncompressed QTI folder (not a .zip).
-Manually zip it before Canvas import: bash zip -r QTI_Package.zip QTI_Package/
+Manually zip it (compress file) before Canvas import: bash zip -r QTI_Package.zip QTI_Package/